erkankarabulut/erkankarabulut.github.io/_posts/2025-09-15-nesy2025-trip-report.md

 explainable and generalizable AI models.

 I think our work fits to NeSy conference scope better than any other conference.
-Because the NeSy community sees a value in symbolic reasoning and symbolic representations when integrated with neural networks.
+Because the NeSy community see[..](..)s a value in symbolic reasoning and symbolic representations when integrated with neural networks.
 Pure machine learning (ML) or AI conferences overlook the value of symbolic representations.

 ## Keynotes